amorriscode/cronicle/README.md

 # cronicle

-A journal for your terminal.
+A journal in your terminal.

 As developers, it's easy to get lost in the weeds. `cronicle` helps you keep track of your todo list, your daily work log, and your [brag doc](https://jvns.ca/blog/brag-documents/).